kevinlongboy/AirBnB/README.md

 Contents

-- <a href="https://github.com/kevinlongboy/AirBnB/blob/main/README.md#welcome-to-seattle" alt="Description of CraneBnB API">Description</a>
+- <a href="https://github.com/kevinlongboy/AirBnB/blob/main/README.md#-welcome-to-seattle" alt="Description of CraneBnB API">Description</a>
-- <a href="https://github.com/kevinlongboy/AirBnB/blob/main/README.md#overview" alt="Overview of CraneBnB API">Features</a>
+- <a href="https://github.com/kevinlongboy/AirBnB/blob/main/README.md#-overview" alt="Overview of CraneBnB API">Features</a>
-- <a href="https://github.com/kevinlongboy/AirBnB/blob/main/README.md#get-started" alt="Download CraneBnB API">Download</a>
+- <a href="https://github.com/kevinlongboy/AirBnB/blob/main/README.md#-get-started" alt="Download CraneBnB API">Download</a>
-- <a href="https://github.com/kevinlongboy/AirBnB/blob/main/README.md#future-implementations" alt="Download CraneBnB API">Upcoming</a>
+- <a href="https://github.com/kevinlongboy/AirBnB/blob/main/README.md#-future-implementations" alt="Download CraneBnB API">Upcoming</a>
-- <a href="https://github.com/kevinlongboy/AirBnB/blob/main/README.md#languages-and-libraries-used" alt="Download CraneBnB API">Tech Stack</a>
+- <a href="https://github.com/kevinlongboy/AirBnB/blob/main/README.md#-languages-and-libraries-used" alt="Download CraneBnB API">Tech Stack</a>
-- <a href="https://github.com/kevinlongboy/AirBnB/blob/main/README.md#visit-the-site" alt="Download CraneBnB API">Demo</a>
+- <a href="https://github.com/kevinlongboy/AirBnB/blob/main/README.md#-visit-the-site" alt="Download CraneBnB API">Demo</a>
-- <a href="https://github.com/kevinlongboy/AirBnB/blob/main/README.md#im-listening" alt="Download CraneBnB API">Connect</a>
+- <a href="https://github.com/kevinlongboy/AirBnB/blob/main/README.md#-im-listening" alt="Download CraneBnB API">Connect</a>

 ---

 ## 🌊 Welcome to Seattle

 ...
-And welcome to CraneBnB, a virtual meeting spot that connects visitors, and the like, to the finest guest maisonettes in the Greater Seattle Area.
-Inspired by <a href="https://www.airbnb.com/" alt="AirBnB website">AirBnB</a>, CraneBnB allows its members the ability host visitors in their own homes, or become guests in other members' places.
+And welcome to CraneBnB, a virtual meeting place that connects visitors, and the like, to the finest _guest maisonettes_ in the Greater Seattle Area.
+Inspired by <a href="https://www.airbnb.com/" alt="AirBnB website">AirBnB</a>, CraneBnB allows its members the ability host visitors in their own homes, or become guests in others' spaces.

-Don't miss this truly one in a lifetime opportunity to experience what Seattle has to offer.
-Where else can you see an ocean wave, a fish fly, a mountain peak, and the world's largest needle?
+Don't miss this truly one in a lifetime opportunity to experience what Seattle has to offer. _Where else can you see an ocean wave, a fish fly, a mountain peak, and the world's largest needle?_

-Come to Seattle...

 ## 👀 Overview